E.B. Black loves keeping up with internet trends and watching YouTube in her spare time.

-Here are the reasons why people like watching the youtube channel "Walking With GIants."
+Here are the reasons why people like watching this channel.

 1. The Food Is So Adorable